Campus-wide Intentional Strategies to Support, Engage & Persist

 What can YOU do to be more than an ally and truly advocate for their success?

-Join us on October 24, 2022, when our presenter will address these questions and the challenges that your male students of color face daily, while offering ways to develop campus-wide strategies to increase their success through engagement and retention efforts both in and out of the classroom.
-He will address the effect of current events and how they impact your men of color and ways your institution can overcome those challenges to create a culturally competent and responsive community that values and supports their unique needs.
+Our presenter addresses these questions and the challenges that your male students of color face daily while offering ways to develop campus-wide strategies to increase their success through engagement and retention efforts both in and out of the classroom.
+He addresses the effect of current events and how they impact your men of color and ways your institution can overcome those challenges to create a culturally competent and responsive community that values and supports their unique needs.